hmteditors/closed-hc-il18/presentation.md

 ___
 **Results**

-- There is a correlation between the occurance of a multiform and references to one of the three Alexandrian grammarians (Aristophanes, Aristarchus, or Zenodotus)
+- There is a correlation between the occurrence of a multiform and references to one of the three Alexandrian grammarians
+     - Aristophanes, Aristarchus, or Zenodotus

 ___

 **Avenues for Future Analysis**

 - Evaluate the strength of the correlation between multiforms and mentions of the Alexandrian editors
+     - Research the connection betwwen the multiforms and the Alexandrian editors
 - Broaden the sample size by adding text reuse analyses of other Iliadic books
 - Look at the lemmata to analyze Multiform 2
-- Investiage the connection between ὅτι scholia and Aristarchean critical signs
+- Investigate the connection between ὅτι scholia and Aristarchean critical signs

 ___